 Ehhhhhh……

 The site at Altun Ha was gorgeous, up against lush green rainforests and oozing with all kinds of history and things that “might have” happened.
 The guides told us that they’re pretty sure human sacrifice did not occur at Altun Ha, but that platform I’m standing on was where they did ritual bleedings of people.
 I commented to The Hubs that they weren’t specifying how much bleeding was going on.
 Have you seen Apocolypto?
-Because I was thinkingruins3 Apocolypto.
+Because I was thinking Apocolypto.
 Altun Ha was actually more of a mercantile hub though, from what we learned.

 On our way back to the port, I looked down to my cell phone and noticed, to my horror, I had a bug bite on my thigh.
 What I did next can only be described as the reaction of someone who has just had a limb torn off by a zombie: I slumped down against the window and sighed, dejected.
 I covered the bite with my phone.
 The Hubs can’t know, The Hubs can’t know.